 Margaret was a student of mine who lacked self-efficacy in math.
 Her self-esteem was so low that she would cringe at the thought of doing math in school.
 I wanted to help her, so I let her check out some games to take home to play with her parents.

 I instructed her parents to lose every game.
 I explained that they should talk out their problems so that Margaret could see them try.
 They followed through.
 When Margaret won, she was over the moon!

 I’ll never forget when she came to school one day with a huge grin and said, “Mrs. Barnett, I beat my dad!
 I’m so good at this!”

-From that moment on, she began playing games in class with the other students.
-Although it wasn’t always easy, she persevered in problem solving.
+From that moment on, she began playing games in the class with the other students.
+Although it wasn’t always easy, she persevered in problem-solving.

 At last, playing elementary math games has many more benefits.
-These are a few most important.
-What are some other important benefits for playing elementary math games?
+These are the few most important.
+What are some other important benefits of playing elementary math games?

 By the way, if you’re looking for math games, I have a TON available in my Teachers Pay Teacher shop.
 These include digital math games and my best-selling paper math games.